Liphofung Historical Site

 The site is located in a tributary-stream valley of the Hololo River, off the main route from Butha-Buthe to Oxbow and Mokhotlong.
 Access is via a concrete road which is passable for all vehicles.
 A visitors' centre, featuring a display of Basotho culture and San rock art has been developed, along with restrooms and a small shop.
 The site is a popular destination of school groups and tourists traveling to Oxbow, and light refreshments are available.

 Apart from the cultural and historical aspects of the site, there are also various geological features to be seen, both on-site and in the surrounding areas.
 Since the 'Moteng Valley is densely populated, it is a good opportunity to observe the traditional Basotho way of life.

 The site was developed almost entirely by local labour and artisans; therefore, most of the development costs have been ploughed directly back into the local community.
-This, in turn, has led to a strong sense of ownership of the facility by the local communities.